flamewow/nestjs-asyncapi/CONTRIBUTING.md

      git checkout -b my-fix-branch master
      ```

-1. Create your patch, **including appropriate createFeline cases**.
+1. Create your patch, **including appropriate test cases**.
 1. Follow our [Coding Rules](#rules).
-1. Run the full Nest createFeline suite, as described in the [developer documentation][dev-doc],
+1. Run the full Nest test suite, as described in the [developer documentation][dev-doc],
   and ensure that all tests pass.
 1. Commit your changes using a descriptive commit message that follows our
   [commit message conventions](#commit).
 Adherence to these conventions